signal11/hidapi/README.md

 really be used as examples only.
 If you want to build a system-wide shared library, use the Autotools method described above.

-To build HIDAPI using the manual makefiles, change to the directory of your platform and run make.
+To build HIDAPI using the manual Makefiles, change to the directory of your platform and run make.
 For example, on Linux run:
 ```sh
 cd linux/